Cartmel

 Standing opposite the churchyard is a charming and characterful building which dates from the beginning of the eighteenth century, and has arched windows.
 There is also a small bridge over the River Eea and an old milestone giving distances to Lancaster and Ulverston.

-The village contains a number of well stocked tourist shops and offers a range of accomodation to suit all pockets.
 It also boasts a National Hunt racecourse, situated on the banks of the River Eea.
 Race meetings are held on the last weekend in May and August.